Justforvan/jfvdicoding_newsapp/README.md

 # JF Dicoding NewsApp

-My version of the newsapp originally made by Dicoding Indonesia No copyright infringement intended.
+My version of the news app originally made by Dicoding Indonesia No copyright infringement intended.
 This repo is intended as learning field.

 ## Getting Started